-Delft Spline Systems to preview DeskProto V 4.1 at Euromold 2005.
+Delft Spline Systems to show easy Desktop Prototyping at Euromold 2006.

-For immediate release, Nov 2005.Utrecht (the Netherlands) -- Nov 1, 2005 -- Delft Spline Systems announced that it will preview DeskProto Version 4.1 at the 2005 Euromold show.
+For immediate release, Oct 2006.Utrecht (the Netherlands) -- Oct 13, 2006 -- Delft Spline Systems announced that it will show Desktop Prototyping at the 2006 Euromold show, using the DeskProto software and a desktop CNC milling machine.
 The Euromold will be held from Nov.
-30 to Dec.
-3 in Frankfurt (Germany).
-Delft Spline Systems and German DeskProto distributor Filou GmbH will be present in Hall 6.0, stand A105.
+29 to Dec.
+2 in Frankfurt (Germany).
+Delft Spline Systems and German DeskProto distributor Filou GmbH will be present in Hall 8.0, stand B123.

 The DeskProto CAM software is aimed at designers, not (as most other CAM software) at CAM specialists.
 Despite it's low-end price DeskProto includes high-end features, like automatic feedrate reduction at high chiploads, collet collision check, full rotation axis support, the Two-sided milling wizard, and much more.
 Current users range from one person design and models shops to multinational A-brand companies like Unilever, Lancôme, Sony-Ericsson and NASA.

 About EuromoldEuromold is worldwide the leading trade fair for Modelmaking, Moldmaking, and Design.
 Presented are technologies and innovations for Design, Prototyping and Series Production.
 Euromold 2006 is the 13th Euromold, expecting over 60.000 visitors and over 1.700 exhibitors, from 45 countries.
 The Fair is held in Frankfurt (Germany), 29 November to 2 December 2006.
 For more information see www.euromold.com